FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ## Code sets

-A code set contains a finite collection of valid values of a data element.
-Each unique valid value is called a code.
+A code set contains a finite collection of values of a data element.
+Each unique value is called a code.
 In the terminology of ISO 11404, such a data element is called a "state".
 (This is distinguished from an enumeration, in which the order of values matters.
 In a state, each of the values must be unique, but order is not significant.
 Hence, the values collection is a set.)

 In FIX and other protocols, many fields may share a code set.
-For example, the SecurityIDSource(22) and UnderlyingSecurityIDSource(305) fields share the same valid values, or code set.
+For example, the FIX fields SecurityIDSource(22) and UnderlyingSecurityIDSource(305) share the same values, or code set.

 A code set has an underlying datatype to tell its domain of possible values.
-Codes may legally be of any type listed in the `<datatypes>` section, but typically are int, char or String datatypes in FIX.
+Codes may legally be of any type listed in the `<datatypes>` section, but typically are simple datatypes, e.g. "int", "char" or "String" in FIX.
 In an Orchestra file, a code value is presented as a string, but it should be actually transmitted in the correct encoding for the datatype of the code set.
 For example, if the datatype of a code set was "int", value